zhenshan-bing/zhenshan-bing.github.io/_pages/join.md

 **“Application + [Position Type] + [Your Name]”**
 _(e.g.,_ *Application + PhD + Jane Doe*_)_

+**Please send us your CV, grade report, and a slide to introduce yourself.**

 I aim to respond to all inquiries within one week.
 If you do not receive a reply, it may have been overlooked—please feel free to follow up.

 <div class="custom-divider"></div>